ilyaGotfryd/crud-maven/docs/pydantic/pydantic.md

 Let's start with [Testing Basics with Pytest](../testing/pytest_basics.md).
 Now that we have created a `test/test_service.py` and `test/__init__.py` in our `test` folder in the root and installed `pytest` we can proceed to building things out.

-We will be working ander `fast_api` folder in the root as we will be building a service that we will later use in our CRUD app.
+We will be working ander `api` folder in the root as we will be building a service that we will later use in our CRUD app.

-Create `fast_api/service.py` and let's go in there and create our user model.
+Create `api/service.py` and let's go in there and create our user model.

 ```python
 from pydantic import BaseModel